scala/docs.scala-lang/conduct.md

 title: The Scala Code of Conduct
 ---

-This Code of Conduct covers our behaviour as members of the Scala Community, in any forum, mailing list, wiki, web site, IRC channel, hackathon, public meeting or private correspondence.
+This Code of Conduct covers our behaviour as contributors/comitters of the Scala Team, as well as those participating in any Scala moderated forum, mailing list, wiki, web site, IRC channel, hackathon, public meeting or private correspondence.
 Scala moderators  are appointed by EPFL / Typesafe to maintain the health of the community and will arbitrate in any dispute over the conduct of a member of the community.

-This should not be interpreted like a legal document.
+Note: This should not be interpreted like a legal document.
+It's a statement of intent, and a guideline for collaboration.

 The code of conduct consists of a few simple rules: